 Barsan Years (1992- July 2012)

 When Dr. Barsan was invited for an interview, the U-M had a “terrible reputation” in emergency medicine, he later recalled.
 Perhaps this was a lingering effect of the internal medicine department’s prolonged antipathy toward the field.
 Dr. Lazar Greenfield, the surgery chair, made it clear that the institution was committed to establishing a quality emergency medicine residency and an academic unit comparable to others at UM.
-Dr. Barsan to interview for the job, and he was selected as Head of the Section of Emergency Medicine in the Department of Surgery in 1992.
+Dr. Barsan interviewed for the job, and he was selected as Head of the Section of Emergency Medicine in the Department of Surgery in 1992.

 Dr. Barsan found himself in charge of a clinical service that still functioned much the way emergency rooms had in the 1960s.
 When patients arrived, nurses had to determine if their problem was medical or surgical, and thus whether they would be seen by an internist or a surgeon.
 Pediatric surgical patients were sent to the main emergency room, and children with medical problems to the pediatric walk-in clinic (which closed at midnight, after which all children went to the adult emergency room).
 All the faculty members in the Section were assistant professors except Dr. Barsan, who was the only tenured professor and the only professor who was board-certified in emergency medicine.
 Research in the department-to-be was scattered and uncoordinated, with minimal outside funding.